- If your computer cannot find Chromecast it might be because of a poor connection between your system and the gadget.

 - The second-generation Chromecast‘s LED indicator will begin flashing orange.
 You should release the button when the LED turns solid white

 Chromecast devices cannot communicate with a computer over these networks.
 If you need help with this, please check with your service provider for instructions.

-Solution 10: Verify if firewall/antivirus are not blocking connections
+9. Verify if firewall/antivirus is not blocking connections

-Please make sure that firewall/antivirus software are up to date and are not blocking the connection to the Chromecast device.
+Please make sure that firewall/antivirus software is up to date and is not blocking the connection to the Chromecast device.